 **We recommend that when students apply to NSU, students should submit application and required documentation to the Dyslexia Center.

 The Center can provide training in screening/assessment procedures and remediation techniques (for reading, spelling, writing, organization, etc.) for school professionals.
 We also offer training in remediation techniques for paraprofessionals and awareness programs for parents.

-For information or to set up training in your school or district call Karen Chauvin at 985-448-4214.
+For information or to set up training in your school or district telephone 985-448-4214.

 We provide assessment for individuals of all ages to determine eligibility for services and academic accommodations during their school years, including college.
 The comprehensive evaluation includes assessment in the areas of social/emotional functioning, oral language, cognitive processing, and academic achievement.
 This is typically accomplished through three appointments (each 2 – 2.5 hours).

 If you decide to have your child or yourself evaluated, there are several steps you must follow.
 The first is to download and complete the appropriate packet, the 6-18 year-old packet or the adult packet.
 The packet contains instructions and materials that need to be completed in order for an interview and evaluation to be scheduled.
 Please complete/collect all the information listed on the checklist and mail it along with a $50 non-refundable application/processing fee made payable to NSU.
 The address is included in the packet.